JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD

-Clump B was observed only in Observation 21 of JD2.
+Clump B was observed only in {Obs} 21 of JD2.
 Given its proximity to clump A, it is difficult to spatially resolve its contribution to the JD2 spectrum.
 They are separated by only one or two 0.1\arcsec\ pixels in the cross-dispersion direction {(i.e., in the 2D NIRSpec spectrum)}.
-We do perhaps detect some emission line flux from JD2B as we discuss in \S\ref{sec:CIII} {(see also the second row of Figure \ref{fig:spectra}).}
+We do perhaps detect some emission line {fluxes (i.e.,\CIIIdw)} from JD2B as we discuss in \S\ref{sec:CIII} {(see also the second row of Figure \ref{fig:spectra}).}

-We retrieved NIRSpec Level 1 data products from MAST and processed them with the STScI JWST pipeline\footnoteurl{https://github.com/spacetelescope/jwst} version 1.9.2 and \msaexp\footnoteurl{https://github.com/gbrammer/msaexp} version 0.6.0.
-First, \msaexp\ corrects for 1/$f$ noise\footnote{While the observations were obtained in IRS2 readout mode to mitigate the effect of 1/$f$ noise, NIRSpec data still exhibit this characteristic to some extent, motivating the correction.}, masks snowballs\footnote{Snowballs are now masked by the JWST Level 1 pipeline as well.}, corrects bias levels in individual exposures, and rescales the noise array \tt{RNOISE} based on measurements in blank regions.
-Next, we run JWST pipeline Stage 2 routines to perform WCS registration, flat-fielding, pathloss corrections, and flux calibration.
+We retrieved NIRSpec Level 1 data products from MAST and processed them with the STScI \JWST\ pipeline\footnoteurl{https://github.com/spacetelescope/jwst} version 1.9.2 and \msaexp\footnoteurl{https://github.com/gbrammer/msaexp} version 0.6.0.
+First, \msaexp\ corrects for 1/$f$ noise\footnote{While the observations were obtained in IRS2 readout mode to mitigate the effect of 1/$f$ noise, NIRSpec data still exhibit this characteristic to some extent, motivating the correction.}, masks snowballs\footnote{Snowballs are now masked by the \JWST\ Level 1 pipeline as well.}, corrects bias levels in individual exposures, and rescales the noise array \tt{RNOISE} based on measurements in blank regions.
+Next, we run \JWST\ pipeline Stage 2 routines to perform WCS registration, flat-fielding, pathloss corrections, and flux calibration.